bauxy/bauxy-legal/business_associate_agreement.md

 ----------------
 Version 2.0 - February 2021

-This Business Associate Agreement (the "Agreement") is entered into as of {date} (the "Effective Date"), by and between {company-name} ("Customer") and Anagram Inc. ("Anagram").
+This Business Associate Agreement (the "Agreement") is entered into as of {date} (the "Effective Date"), by and between {customer} ("Customer") and Anagram Inc. ("Anagram").
 Customer and Anagram, collectively, may be referred to herein as the "Parties".

 ### 1. Introduction